 A faint whimper escaped the child, and then she was still again.

-Alessia reached into her satchel and pulled a threadbare rag doll from the mess of rocks, which she placed in Stella’s now-still hands.
+Alessia reached into her satchel and pulled a threadbare rag doll from the mess of rocks.
+She placed it in Stella’s now-still hands.

 Odrian watched as the doll settled into Stella’s grip—the way her fingers instinctively curled around it, even in unconsciousness.
-His expression did something complicated, becoming soft and unguarded.
+His expression did something complicated, going soft and unguarded.

 A sight as rare as a quiet dawn during wartime.

-Then it was gone and he cleared his throat, all business again.
+Then it was gone.
+He cleared his throat, all business again.

-His tone was brisk, holding an undercurrent of urgency that hadn’t been there before.
+His tone was brisk, edged with urgency.
 He was already stepping toward their supplies, shoving aside a spare tunic to dig through a small chest of salves and herbs.

 He had no patience for keeping things neat, not when Stella was getting worse by the moment.

-Dionys pulled a small clay jar from the chest nearest himself before tossing it to Odrian.
+Dionys pulled a small clay jar from the chest nearest him then tossed it to Odrian.
 “Willow bark, chamomile, poppy sap, and honey.
 Mix it with watered wine.
 Should break the fever fast, if she can keep it down.”

-His thumb brushed against Stella’s forehead, checking her temperature with a practiced motion.
+His thumb brushed against Stella’s forehead—a gentle motion, checking her temperature.
 “Light dose.
 She’s small.”

 He glanced up at Alessia, his voice dropping, blunt but not unkind.
 “Has she been like this long?”

-Odrian paused mid-motion, his hands freezing where he was measuring out some watered wine, as though Alessia’s words were a physical blow.
+Odrian paused mid-motion, his hands freezing over the watered wine, as though Alessia’s words were a physical blow.

-His head snapped up, his gaze sharpened to a blade’s edge.
+His head snapped up, gaze sharpened to a blade’s edge.

-“Coughs ‘this time of year’?” he repeated slowly, the words spoken too carefully.
+“Coughs ‘this time of year’?” he repeated slowly, each word too careful.
 “You mean every autumn?
 Reliable?”

-There was something in his stance—the alarm and tension of a man who had just connected scattered clues into a dire picture.
+There was something in his stance—alarm, tension—a man who’d just connected scattered clues into a dire picture.
 He and Dionys exchanged a loaded glance.

-Before Alessia could answer, Odrian had crossed back to her, crouching to be eye-level with Stella’s flushed face.
+Before Alessia could answer, Odrian crossed back to her, crouching eye-level with Stella’s flushed face.
 His fingers hovered near the child’s lips—not touching, assessing the rhythm of her breaths.

-“Describe the cough,” he ordered in a rasp.
+“Describe the cough,” he rasped.
 “Dry?
 Wet?
 Worse at night?
 Where were you last autumn?”

 The unspoken fear hung thick in the tent.